jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/cvssf-risk-exposure-metric/index.md

 We could have ten vulnerabilities with a score of 1.0 each, and they would not represent the same risk as one of 10.0.
 Likewise,
-success in remediating those two vulnerabilities should not be seen as valuable as that in fixing that one critical flaw.
+success in remediating those ten vulnerabilities should not be seen as valuable as that in fixing that one critical flaw.
 This raises the following possibility.